-You are also asked to note the position of where you found the object, the Museum recommending ‘where’s the path’ which shows ordnance survey map next to google earth. http://wtp2.appspot.com/wheresthepath.htm
+You are also asked to note the position of where you found the object,

 You aren’t allowed to disturb the foreshore at all without a permit.
 There are also sections of the Thames which are very restricted.
 The police might ask you leave restricted areas, this happened to me.
 All the rules and regulations are spelt out, aided by maps on the Port of London Authority (PLA) website.You can apply for a permit from the Port of London Authority, I've just received mine, a standard permit costs £55 for a couple of years. http://www.pla.co.uk/display_fixedpage.cfm/id/4018/site/environment.